 Pour the batter equally into both dutch ovens and bake at 480°F for 13-16 minutes or until deeply golden and almost dark brown on top.
 Then remove from the oven and let cool.

 If you are looking for instructions on how to make the toppings, you can find ingredients and more information in the recipe block below!

-What do you bake these baby basque cheesecakes in?
+What do you bake the cheesecakes in?

 I absolutely love to bake these in mini dutch ovens.
 You can find the Staub mini cocottes I cook in right here.

 This recipe is also easy to make in ramekins that are a similar size, and you can follow the exact same instructions.
-Just make sure your ramekins are at least 3″ wide and 2″ tall!
+Just make sure your ramekins are at least 3″ wide and 2″ tall.

 Looking for other easy desserts?